-The downside of eating out is take-away and restaurant foods are often heavily processed, full of sugar, salt, low in veg, and often, nasty highly refined oils or trans-fats are used in place of a good quality olive or coconut oil or butter.
+The downside of eating out is take-away and restaurant foods are often highly processed, low in veg, loaded with excess added sugar and salt, and use nasty highly refined oils or trans-fats in place of a good quality olive oil, coconut oil, or butter.

-Whilst there are definitely offers out there for nourishing, healthier take-away and restaurant foods, they aren’t always available.
-In this case where possible, choose:
+There are more options out there for nourishing, healthier take-away and restaurant foods, but they aren’t always available.
+In this case, opt for:

-- grilled, steamed, poached, baked or lightly stir fried over deep fried or swimming in gravy
+- Grilled, steamed, poached, baked, or lightly stir fried over deep fried or swimming in sweet or overly salty sauces

-- lean meat and poultry over processed and cured meats
+- High quality lean meat over processed meats

-- lots of vegetables.
-If there is minimal veg in the dish, order entrée size with a slide plate of vegetables or a vege heavy salad
+- Loads of vegetables.
+If there is minimal veg in the dish, order entrée size with a slide plate of vegetables or a veg-heavy salad

-- not to add extra salt – you may not need it!
+- Tasting the meal before adding extra salt – you may not need it!

-- to ask questions if you are not sure or concerned about high amounts of certain ingredients, like added sugar.
+- Asking questions if you are not sure or concerned about high amounts of certain ingredients, like added sugar.

-Sometimes the high amounts of sugar, salt and nasty oils are unavoidable.
-If so attempt to enjoy fresh whole vegetables and fruit alongside, or in the subsequent meal (be it dessert, or breakfast the next day, for example), to boost intake of antioxidant and anti-inflammatory nutrients to help mitigate the not-so-helpful foods.
+Sometimes the use and high amounts of added sugar, salt, and nasty oils are unavoidable.
+If so, enjoy it for what it is, and have some fresh whole vegetables and fruit alongside or at your next meal.
+Such foods provide antioxidant and anti-inflammatory nutrients that can help mitigate the not-so-helpful foods.

 At your mate’s

-Unless you’ve a health condition in which you will suffer significant consequences if eating a particular food, accepting the gift of being fed by family and friends every now and then should be a welcome part of your dietary routine.
+Unless you’ve a health condition in which you will suffer consequences from eating a particular food, welcome the gift of being fed by family and friends.

 Giving and sharing food is one of life’s greatest joys!